javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 Let's look at an example.

-For instance, we have code that keeps a visit count for each user.
+For instance, we have code that keeps a visit count for users.
 The information is stored in a map: a user object is the key and the visit count is the value.
 When a user leaves (its object gets garbage collected), we don't want to store their visit count anymore.

 Here's an example of a counting function with `Map`: